apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/113878059/228977273-f10c8fd7-c994-472f-a69d-1ca435b0b72b.png)

 From this, I discover that the segment that indicates that "the machine will be used at work" will have a high part worth utility for speed.
-Therefore, in Acme's marketing communications to the "work" segment, I recommend emphasizing the machine's speed.
+Therefore, in BrewWise's marketing communications to the "work" segment, I recommend emphasizing the machine's speed.
 If sufficient demand exists, I also recommend developing special high speed machines dedicated to that segment.

 ## References